-The data is assembled for review by the School Director or the Associate Director who reads the assessments in order to identify items of dissatisfaction and/or patterns of responses which might indicate the existence of a systemic problem as compared with an incidental problem.
+Admission Coordinator (BAC).
+It is then reviewed by School Director or the Associate Director along with the AC and BAC who reads the assessments in order to identify items of dissatisfaction and/or patterns of responses which might indicate the existence of a systemic problem as compared with an incidental problem.
 The School Director or the Associate Director then discusses results with Admissions staff, any individual instructors, and supervisors as necessary.